Bristol: Small Town Living at its Best

 4th of July

 Bristol celebrates the 4th of July in a big‚ small town way with fireworks, a parade, an Outhouse Race, music, vendors, crafts, food, horses, and flags.
 The Bristol parade is the longest-running parade in the State of Vermont with fire trucks, floats, National Guard units, Scouts and marching bands with some traveling from Canada.
-Parade starts at 10:30 am.
+For more information, visit their website.